yguillemot/RaQt_maker/README.md

 Currently, only a very small subset of Qt5 classes and methods will be generated.
-So there is very few chances to find issues related to the difference between Qt version used to generate the module and Qt version used when the module runs.
+So there is very few chances to find issues related to the difference between the Qt version used to generate the module and the Qt version used when the module runs.

-Currently, the generator avalaible in this repository should parse any Qt version prior to Qt 5.12.0.
+The generator avalaible in this repository should parse any Qt version prior to Qt 5.12.0.
 The produced module should work with any other Qt5 version being compatible with the selected classes/methods.

+If needed, the Qt source code can be found there: <https://www.qt.io>.

 INSTALLATION